alan-turing-institute/QUIPP-pipeline/README.md

  - [`generators`](generators): Quickly generating input data for the pipeline from a few tunable and well-understood models

+ - [`datasets`](datasets): Sample data that can be consumed by the pipeline.

- - [`datasets`](datasets): A few (public, open) datasets that we use as input to the methods are reproduced here where licence and size permit
+ - [`datasets-raw`](datasets-raw): A few (public, open) datasets that we have used are reproduced here where licence and size permit.
+   They are not necessarily of the correct format to be consumed by the pipeline.

  - [`synth-methods`](synth-methods): One directory per library/tool, each of them
    implementing a complete synthesis method